hashicorp/terraform-provider-aws/website/docs/d/memorydb_parameter_group.html.markdown

 ## Attribute Reference

-In addition, the following attributes are exported:
+This data source exports the following attributes in addition to the arguments above:

 * `id` - Name of the parameter group.
 * `arn` - ARN of the parameter group.